Rain is coming, but not enough after punishing Amazon drought

 After two years of a devastating drought you’d think residents in this parched and isolated town of about 350 families would be elated.
 Many just shrug at the torrential, yet brief, downpour.
 Some liken it to that burst of energy a patient can get moments before death.

 Such pessimism is understandable given the devastation this and hundreds of other communities have been experiencing throughout the Amazon.
-Dependent on its vast riverways for everything from transportation to food, millions of residents have been left high and dry.
+Dependent on its vast riverways for nearly everything, millions of residents have been left high and dry.

 And now as the annual dry season winds down, anxiety is growing as to whether the rains will come and will they bring enough water to refill the dry riverways.

-Renato Senna, a Climatologist at INPE, Brazil’s National Institute for Space Research says, two years of unprecedented drought will be tough to overcome in just one rainy season.
+Renato Senna, a Climatologist at INPA, Brazil’s National Institute for the Study of the Amazon says, two years of unprecedented drought will be tough to overcome in just one rainy season.
 “We thought 2023 was bad, but 2024 has been far worse,” he says.

-With the river and creek dry De Santo hasn’t had much construction or electrical work.
+With the river and creek dry he hasn’t had much construction or electrical work.
 Instead he hauls goods to town from the community’s pier, which had to be moved further down river, where the new shoreline now sits.

 It’s now a 20 to 30 minute walk to town.
 First crossing the newly exposed beach, then through a well-worn parched trail winding through tall trees that were once nearly submerged by the river.